 Table 5.7.
 Adverb/adjective collocates of cultivated (adj.) in non-metaphoric dataset

 Table 5.7 is over twice as long as Table 5.6 meaning that a larger set of adverbs and adjectives are reoccurring (ptw) with the non-metaphoric uses of cultivated, again suggesting a more fixed usage in a non-metaphoric set.
-An initial glance at the table above is enough to conclude that there is no pragmatic association.
+An initial glance at the table above is enough to conclude that there is no semantic preference.
 The majority of items are physical in their description and rely less on perception than was the case for the metaphoric set (i.e. refined, beautiful, intelligent).
-Looking at individual uses of the above collocates within concordance lines reveals that items semantically associated with PHYSICAL, OBJECTIVE DESCRIPTION are little, green, long, small, far, great and enclosed.
-More specific, semantically, are descriptions of PHYSICAL PROPORTION OR QUANTITY (great, several, partially, long, small and little).
+Looking at individual uses of the above collocates within concordance lines reveals that items semantically associated with physical, objective description are little, green, long, small, far, great and enclosed.
+More specific, semantically, are descriptions of physical proportion or quantity (great, several, partially, long, small and little).
 The majority of these (81.11%) occur on the left and modify cultivated directly.

-With the exception of fertile and richly, the remaining adjectives/adverbs refer to physical appearance in relation to LOCATION AND POSITIONING, such as enclosed and far.
+With the exception of fertile and richly, the remaining adjectives/adverbs refer to physical appearance in relation to location and positioning, such as enclosed and far.
 Together with the aforementioned set related to size, these items comprise 13/20 items, suggesting that the non-metaphoric uses of cultivated as an adjective are most often grounded in the physical and concrete world (a trait most strongly claimed by Goatly, 1997).
 The choice of adjectives and adverbs display this semantic preference.

 The most frequent collocation is well, most often modifying cultivated directly.
 Being unique to the non-metaphoric data as well as highly frequent (it is the seventh most frequent collocate in the dataset overall), it can be seen as a collocation uniquely associated with cultivated when used in a non-metaphoric sense.
 Thus it is our first point of discussion.
 It occurs in 37/39 instances to the left of cultivated, most often (34 times) in L1 position.
 Instances are shown in Figure 5.1: